hamishtodd1/PgaInUnity/README.md

 ## Discord

-I do recommend the [Bivector Discord](https://discord.gg/q3uRnzxG).
+I can recommend the [Bivector Discord](https://discord.gg/q3uRnzxG).
 Sorry there are so many crackpots.
-Honestly it just seems to go with the territory that geometric algebra is both iconoclastic and very visual.
+Honestly it just seems to go with the territory - geometric algebra is both iconoclastic and very visual.

 ## Credits

-Aside from writing (the code that generated) the initial version of this library, I am personally heavily indebted to Steven Der Keninck!
-Very indebted also to many other people in the GA community.
+Aside from writing (the code that generated) the initial version of this library, I am heavily indebted to Steven Der Keninck!
+Indebted too to others who helped me including Pontus Granström, Chris Doran, Anthony John Bell, Charles Gunn, Hugo Hadfield, and Martin Roelfs